bdickason/bdickason.com/posts/dont-set-vision-set-direction.md

 > Tesla's famous "[Secret Master Plan (Just Between You and Me)](https://www.tesla.com/blog/secret-tesla-motors-master-plan-just-between-you-and-me)"
 > 1. Build sports car
 > 2. Use that money to build an affordable car
-> 3. Use that money to build an even more affordable car</blockquote>
+> 3. Use that money to build an even more affordable car

 Your crew is starting to get excited.
 They know where we're headed and they know how we'll get there.
 They probably even have ideas about how they can contribute.
 But they are still confused about the destination.